 She earned a job in Environmental Studies at Arizona State University, serving as the founding editor of the science software quarterly.
 She wrote software reviews and technical articles for computer publications during the 1980s.
 She eventually left to write full-time.

-The first novel she wrote was as practice.
-She didn’t have any intention of continuing as a writer, and did not have a background in history.
+She wrote her first novel as a type of writing practice.
+She didn’t have any intention of continuing as a writer and did not have a background in history.
 She was inspired to pursue the genre after watching Doctor Who.

-Her marquee work is the Outlander series, which focuses on a 20th century nurse who travels back in time to Scotland in the 18th century and finds romance and adventures.
-The character travels to North America, England, France, and the West Indies along the way.
-You can pick up a copy of the Outlander series for yourself from Amazon.
+Her marquee work is the Outlander series, which focuses on a 20th-century nurse who travels back in time to Scotland in the 18th century and finds romance and adventures.
+The character travels to North America, England, France, and the West Indies.

 Her works have focused on a variety of historical periods, including the Tudor era of the 16th century.
 Some of her novels have been set in the 17th century, while others have been set in the 18th century.
 The most popular book, titled The Other Boleyn Girl, won the award for the Romantic novel of the year in 2001.
 Another one of her works, The White Queen, was turned into a TV series.